-EMV is a payment standard for smart payment cards, payment terminals and automated teller machines (ATMs).
-EMV is an acronym for "Europay, Mastercard, and Visa", the three companies which created the standard.
-EMV cards are smart cards, also called chip cards, integrated circuit cards, or IC cards which store their data on integrated circuit Chips, in addition to magnetic stripes for backward compatibility.
+EMV originally stood for "Europay, Mastercard, and Visa", the three companies which created the standard.
+EMV cards are smart cards, also called chip cards, integrated circuit cards, or IC cards which store their data on integrated circuit chips, in addition to magnetic stripes for backward compatibility.